lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@hint`
 - Use similar steps as you did in the previous exercise, with gather-spread, so cases are columns.
-- Did you name the new gather key column "Disease"?
+- Name the new gather key column "Disease".
-- Are you using `spread` and `gather` properly and in the right order?
+- Use `spread` and `gather` properly and in the right order.

 `@pre_exercise_code`